Talk to sales Contact Login English

 There are two main virtual kitchen concepts:

-• Commissary or Shared Kitchen – this is when multiple restaurants use the same kitchen for preparing meals.
+• Commissary or Shared Kitchen – this is when multiple restaurants use the same commercial kitchen for preparing meals.
 This helps small food businesses, kitchen staff, and new companies organize food supplies and transportation.

 • Pop-Up Kitchens or Incubators – a small kitchen added to a traditional restaurant to help with online orders and deliveries.
 This is good for testing new food ideas while keeping up with demand.